 As you learned in the Fonts section of this website, font types should be limited to 2, no more than 3, per publication.
 Of course, sometimes it is hard to decide which fonts look the best together, which is why these awesome websites exist!

-Fonts.google.com has a database nearly 900 searchable font families with font pair suggestions.
+Fonts.google.com has a database over 1400 searchable font families.
 I used this resource to find the font type that Disney used to create the Coco logo (or the font closest to their font).

 - Type a sentence of your choice on the Google fonts page.

-- On the right-hand side, uncheck the boxes to narrow the search.
+- On the right-hand side, uncheck the boxes in the Categories section to narrow the search.

 - Click on the font name to view more information.

 Fontpair.co is an excellent place to view suggested font pairs.
 The text is editable and fonts are organized by categories such as Display/Serif.
 Additionally, the database grows as users suggest font pairings.

 Fontjoy.com pairs three fonts together to make the font search simple.

 - Look at the first pairing of 3 fonts.
 Do you like it?